bumba5341/Automated_car_parking/README.md

 - Arduino Board
 - PIR Sensor - for detecting the motion of car
-- LDR Sensor - for detecting the intencity of light
+- LDR Sensor - for detecting the intensity of light
 - LED (Green, Red, White)
 - Some wire